theory/justatheory/README.md

 irregular technology and culture blog by David E. Wheeler.

 *Just a Theory* is written in [Markdown], built and published with [Hugo], and hosted on [AWS].
-Its set in [Source Sans Pro], with fixed-width type set in [Source Code Pro].
+It's set in [Source Sans Pro], with fixed-width type set in [Source Code Pro].
 The icons are by [Font Awesome].

 The site eschews JavaScript, and uses no tracking or analytics services.